 - Nutrition counseling

 - Psycho-educational groups

 - Art and recreational therapy

 Hospital Based Treatment Options

-Hospital based services include short-term, acute care Inpatient Hospitalization as well as Day Treatment programs.
-Staying in the hospital can be a daunting experience for an adolescent.
+Hospital-based services include short-term, acute care inpatient hospitalization as well as Day Treatment programs.
+Staying in the hospital can be a daunting experience for a teenager.
 That’s why we make every effort to provide a structured, therapeutic, and safe environment in a caring atmosphere.

 - The adolescent program focuses on providing a safe environment for the adolescent to recognize and address potential underlying emotional issues which often are manifested by depression, anger, stress or low self-esteem.

 - Our goal is to educate young people and their families about alternative coping strategies as well as ways to regain a sense of stability and self-sufficiency in their lives.

 These programs provide effective options for the patient who urgently needs daily treatment without the need for 24-hour care.
 In addition, the partial, or “day” programs, can ease the transition from acute inpatient care to home or family.